aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `root_owner`

 Returns the root owner of an object.
-As objects support nested ownership, it can be useful to determine the identity of the starting point of ownership.
+As objects support nested ownership, it can be useful<br/> to determine the identity of the starting point of ownership.

 <pre><code>public fun root_owner&lt;T: key&gt;(object: object::Object&lt;T&gt;): address<br/></code></pre>